lawun330/Test-Maker/README.md

-# Create Questions Dialogs with Java
+# Test Maker: Popup Question Boxes with Java

-This program creates <b>multiple choice and True/False questions</b> using the _JOptionPane_ class as the GUI.
-The program asks for answers for a user to fill.
-The final score is returned after answering all questions.
-This program can be implemented in performing online exams or surveys.
+This program generates **multiple-choice and True/False question boxes** using Java’s *JOptionPane* class for the GUI.
+It presents each question in a popup dialog, collects the user’s answers, and displays the final score after all questions have been completed.
+This tool is ideal for creating simple quiz applications, practice tests, or lightweight surveys.

 There are four classes in this project.
 - _MultipleChoiceQuestion.java_ is a class file to manage multiple-choice questions.